takanori-fujiwara/visuco/README.md

 		- After finishing above setting, select "Desktop" as a Kit.

 	- Built with QtCreator.
+"Release" mode is recommended for better performance.

 Usage
 -----
 ##### Initial Settings
-* Run from QtCreator or launch "traceViz.app" in build directory.
+* Run from QtCreator or launch "visuco.app" in build directory.
 * Select "Preferences" in the menu bar and set paths for python and RScript commands.

 ******